AdobeDocs/experience-manager-cloud-service.de-DE/help/forms/aem-forms-workflow-step-reference.md

 Send a document directly to a printer.
 It supports the following printing access mechanisms:

 * **[!UICONTROL Direct accessible printer]**: A printer that is installed on the same computer is called a direct accessible printer, and the computer is named printer host.
 This type of printer can be a local printer that is connected to the computer directly.
 * **[!UICONTROL Indirect accessible printer]**: The printer that is installed on a print server is accessed from other computers.
-Technologies such as the common UNIX® printing system (CUPS) and the Line Printer Daemon (LPD) protocol are available to connect to a network printer.
-To access an indirect accessible printer, specify the print server’s IP or host name.
+Technologies such as the common UNIX&reg; printing system (CUPS) and the Line Printer Daemon (LPD) protocol are available to connect to a network printer.
+To access an indirect accessible printer, specify the print server's IP or host name.
 Using this mechanism, you can send a document to an LPD URI when the network has an LPD running.
 The mechanism lets you route the document to any printer that is connected to the network that has an LPD running.
     -->

 ## Generieren des Schritts für die gedruckte Ausgabe {#generatePrintedOutput}

 Dieser Schritt generiert eine PCL-, PostScript-, ZPL-, IPL-, TPCL- oder DPL-Ausgabe aus einem Formularentwurf und einer Datendatei.
 Die Datendatei wird mit dem Formularentwurf zusammengeführt und für den Druck formatiert.
 Die von diesem Schritt generierte Ausgabe kann direkt an einen Drucker gesendet oder als Datei gespeichert werden.
 Es wird empfohlen, diesen Schritt zu verwenden, wenn Sie Formularentwürfe oder Daten aus einem Programm verwenden möchten.
-Wenn sich Ihre Formularentwürfe oder Daten im Netzwerk, einem lokalen Dateisystem oder einem HTTP-Speicherort befinden, verwenden Sie den Vorgang generatePrintedOutput.
+Wenn sich Ihre Formularentwürfe im Netzwerk, im lokalen Dateisystem oder im HTTP-Speicherort befinden, verwenden Sie den generatePrintedOutput-Vorgang.

 Beispiel: Ihre Anwendung erfordert, dass Sie einen Formularentwurf mit einer Datendatei zusammenführen.
 Die Daten beinhalten Hunderte von Datensätzen.
 Außerdem muss die Ausgabe an einen Drucker gesendet werden, der ZPL unterstützt.
 Der Formularentwurf und Ihre Eingabedaten befinden sich in einer Anwendung.
 Verwenden Sie den generatePrintedOutput-Vorgang, um einzelne Datensätze mit einem Formularentwurf zusammenführen und die Ausgabe an einen Drucker zu senden, der ZPL unterstützt.